Nail art: History

 In the early 1800s, the modern manicure developed with the invention of the orange stick, a thin wooden stick with one pointy end, usually made from orange wood.
 It was invented in 1830, by Dr. Sitts, a European podiatrist, who adapted a dental tool for manicure purposes.
-Previous to this invention, people used acid, a metal rod, and scissors to shape and trim the nails.
-In 1892, Dr. Sitts' niece invented a nail-care line for women of any social class, which eventually reached United States salons.
-Prior to then, women had short, almond-shaped nails and often used oils for additional shine or tint.
+Before this invention, people used acid, a metal rod, and scissors to shape and trim nails.
+In 1892, Dr. Sitts' niece invented a nail-care line for women of any social class, eventually reaching United States salons.
+Before then, women had short, almond-shaped nails and often used oils for additional shine or tint.
 Not long after, in 1907, the first liquid nail polish was invented, although it was colorless.
-Soon thereafter, it was available in variety of different colors.
+Soon after that, it was available in a variety of different colors.
 In 1925, the lunar manicure (today known as the half-moon manicure) was seen everywhere.
-Reds and pinks were used on the nail bed, while avoiding the area around the cuticles.
-Then again in 1970s, the natural look was back in fashion and preferred by many women, but only for a short time.
-The French manicure style was created in Paris in 1976 by Jeff Pink, who was the founder of the Los Angeles-based cosmetic company ORLY.
-Nail painting came back in vogue in the 1980s and since then has been extremely popular.
+Reds and pinks were used on the nail bed while avoiding the area around the cuticles.
+Then again in the 1970s, the natural look was back in fashion and preferred by many women, but only for a short time.
+The French manicure style was created in Paris in 1976 by Jeff Pink, the founder of the Los Angeles-based cosmetic company ORLY.
+Nail painting came back in vogue in the 1980s and has been extremely popular since then.

-In popular culture

-The nail-care industry has been growing like never before ever since the invention of modern nail polish.
-In 2012, the United States witnessed a surging popularity of nail art. in the same year, a short nail-art documentary was released: "NAILgasm".
-The film explored the growing trend of nail art, from women across the world to high-fashion runways.
-Mostly women, but also men commonly use YouTube, Instagram, and Pinterest to learn how to do the newest and most interesting designs at home.